Renting a Car in Tulum Mexico: The Ultimate Guide

 Police officers could stop you for any reason, either because you committed an infraction or because they are doing random checks.

-They may ask your ID and Driving Licence but you have the right to show it to them without handing it over.
+They may ask for your ID and Driving Licence, but you have the right to show it to them without handing it over.

-If you did something wrong accept the ticket and go without complaining, especially if you don’t speak Spanish well.
-I have been complaining to a police offer and it went well but it’s not something I would recommend.
+If you did something wrong, accept the ticket and go without complaining, especially if you don’t speak Spanish well.
+I have been complaining to a police officer, and it went well, but it’s not something I would recommend.

-Usually, Mexican police don’t speak English so if you are in difficulty ask them that you want to call a friend to help with the translation.
+Usually, Mexican police don’t speak English, so if you are in difficulty, ask them if you want to call a friend to help with the translation.

 It will take the State Police five days to enter tickets into the system.
 After that time, you can make an online reservation.
 It only applies if the cops did not seize your plate number or driver’s license.